-MathMLTableCellElement

-newCell

-A MathMLTableCellElement representing the cell (mtd element) that is to be inserted.
+MathMLTableCellElement newCell A MathMLTableCellElement representing the cell (mtd element) that is to be inserted.

-unsigned long

-index

-Index of the cell that is to be replaced by the new cell, where the first cell is numbered 0.
-Note that the index will different will different the collection returned by Node::childNodes if this is a MathMLLabeledRowElement!
+unsigned long index Index of the cell that is to be replaced by the new cell, where the first cell is numbered 0.
+Note that the index will different long in the collection returned by Node is the collection returned by Node is deleteCell

+Node in the collection returned by Node::childNodes if this is a MathMLLabeledRowElement!

 MathMLTableCellElement The MathMLTableCellElement child of this MathMLTableRowElement representing the new mtd element.
+This method raises no exceptions.